Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <h3 class="center"> Rules for Congressional Redistricting </h3> <br>

-<p> <em> Population Equality </em> is particularly important, as congressional districts must be drawn down to the person.
+<p> <em> Population Equality </em> is essential, as congressional districts must be drawn down to the person.
 While this may vary somewhat depending on redistricting provisions in a state's constitution (e.g. in Iowa and West Virginia counties cannot be split), generally, population deviations must be as minimal as practicable.
 This is a hard requirement, as failing to uphold population equality can render a map unconstitutional.  </p> <br>
 <figure>
 <img src="https://i.imgur.com/EhQxOLe.jpeg" class="center">
 <figcaption> <em> An example of population deviations "as minimal as practicable". </em>  </figcaption>